How to Help Improve Your Spouse's Credit Score

 Get a Secured Credit Card in Their Name

 A secured credit card is another option for rebuilding bad credit history.
-The hardest part about getting a secured credit card, apart from having personal income, is coming up with the security deposit.
+The hardest part about getting a secured credit card, apart from having a personal income, is coming up with the security deposit.
 Review your household budget and figure out how you and your spouse can come up with a good security deposit.
 Some secured credit cards accept a security deposit as low as $200.

 Once your spouse has a credit card, whether alone or with you, it’s important that he or she exercise good credit habits.
 That means charging only a portion of the credit limit and paying the balance in full and on time each month.
 Remind your spouse to pay the balance each month.
 Or better, pay your bills together each month.